 - Add the buttermilk and stir with a fork just until flour is moistened.

-- Turn dough out onto a lightly floured surface, and knead 2-3 times.
+- Turn dough out onto a lightly floured surface.
 Roll or pat dough out to ¾-inch thickness.
 Cut with a 2- or 2½-inch biscuit cutter.
 Place biscuits on a baking sheet.